Skip to main content

 *This post is inspired by DHH's merchants of complexity.

-In the real world, people often need to see a report on something promptly.
-They might also not know exactly what they need to see.
+In the real world, businesses typically need to see a report on something promptly.
+Time is money after all, and not having visibility into a critical process costs you money each day.
+Businesses might also not know exactly what they need to see.
 They just know that they need to see something and something is better than nothing.
-You will have a lot of back and forth, with a lot of iteration.
+You will have a lot of back and forth, with a lot of iteration until finally settling on the final solution.
+The key point is providing value along the way and not only once everything is complete.

-Plotly Dash allows one to develop these reports quickly and present them to your users within a few days, if not hours once you have a project set up.
-You can then iterate to provide something useful within a very short time frame.
-You can use version control or multiple environments so that any changes can easily be rolled back.
-You don't need to be afraid of moving quickly.
+Plotly Dash allows one to develop reports quickly and present them to your users within a few days, if not hours.
+One can iterate to provide something useful within a very short time frame.
+Version control and multiple environments can be set up so that any changes can easily be rolled back.
+To sum it up, you can move quickly and break things.

 Typical project layout